 January 2018 UPDATE: 4,000 Upstate Medicaid Recipients age 65 have already had Medicaid discontinued effective Jan.
 1, 2018 under this new requirement!
 In NYC, a corrected letter was sent on Jan.
 6, 2018 to 5,500 recipients, extending their deadline to submit proof that they applied for Medicare to Feb.
 7, 2018.
 See the CORRECTED Jan.
 10, 2018 Medicaid Alert Be alert for these cases and more to come - see advocacy tips including fair hearing rights here.

 30,000 Medicaid Recipients Age 65+ Threatened with Discontinuance of Medicaid if they do not Enroll in Medicare A or B

-In December 2017 and January 2018, letters are being mailed out to 30,000 NYS Medicaid recipients age 65+ who do not have Medicare Parts A or B, telling them that they must go to the Social Security Administration (SSA) and try to enroll in Medicare, in order to keep Medicaid coverage.
+From November 2017 - February 2018, letters have been or will be mailed out to 30,000 NYS Medicaid recipients age 65+ who do not have either Medicare Parts A or B, telling them that they must go to the Social Security Administration (SSA) and try to enroll in Medicare, in order to keep Medicaid coverage.
 They will need to provide their local Medicaid program with proof that they tried to enroll in Medicare in order to prevent discontinuance of their Medicaid.
 Notices are being sent solely to those who:

 See more about this State initiative in this article, including links to NY State and NYC guidance and samples of the notices.
 The Medicare Rights Center created a Tip Sheet about this issue.